numberoverzero/bloop/docs/user/models.rst

 .. seealso::
     * :ref:`config` to adjust ``save`` and ``atomic`` options
-    * :ref:`tracking` to manually adjust the current tracking for an object
     * :ref:`conditions` for using conditions with save and delete
     * :ref:`atomic` for using atomic updates